ysengoku/42-ft_transcendence/assets/notes_fanny.md

 docker system prune -a = remove all the images, containers, networks and volumes docker rmi $(docker images -q) = remove all the images

-docker exec -it backend python manage.py makemigration = faire les migrations a partir du docker
+docker exec -it backend python manage.py makemigrations = faire les migrations a partir du docker docker exec -it backend python manage.py migrate good practice:

-good practice:

 - error  ! nginx Warning pull access denied for trans_server, repository does not exist =>  use the same version of the image in the dockerfile and in the docker-compose file. do not rename the image in the docker-compose file.